Does your dog hate his crate?

 Separation anxiety can be really challenging for both you and your dog to deal with.
 The first piece of advice for those whose dogs struggle with separation anxiety is: don’t blame yourself!
 Many dog owners think their dog’s separation anxiety is their fault, which only makes them feel worse!

-Crate training your dog with separation anxiety may require some extra work, but you can do it!
-Here’s how to crate train a dog with separation anxiety.
+Training an anxious velcro dog may require some extra work, but you can do it!
+Here’s our detailed guide on how to crate train a dog with separation anxiety.

 Conclusion